simonhaddadgervais/portfolio-SAM-githubactions/README.md

     assert ret["statusCode"] == 200
     assert data == {"visitors": "1"}
 ```
+*

-Now I implement it to Github actions, creating a ".github/workflows" directory and inside a yml file to tell Github Actions what to do
+I implemented it to Github actions,
+creating a ".github/workflows" directory and inside a yaml file to tell Github Actions what to do.

-I want it to test my function everytime I push a commit.
-My AWS credentials are stored as secrets:
+I wanted it to test my function everytime I push a commit.
+My AWS credentials were stored as secrets:
 ```yml
 name: test build deploy
 on: push